How to ease cystitis at night?

 In general, sex should be avoided entirely while you have cystitis.
 If you do have sex, remember to urinate immediately afterwards to flush out any bacteria which may be moved up your urethra and into your bladder.

 Wear loose pyjamas that are not tight around the genital area.
 Soft, breathable fabrics like cotton can prevent irritation and let the area breathe without trapping moisture.
-A nightie or very loose bottoms like pyjamas with no waistband will stop unwanted pressure on the bladder.
+A nightie or very loose bottoms, like pyjamas with no waistband, will prevent unwanted pressure on the bladder.

 Try gentle exercises, such as walking or light yoga.
 These can release natural pain-neutralising chemicals in the brain called endorphins.
-Be careful, as vigorous exercise can worsen your symptoms and have a negative effect on your sleeping pattern.
+Be cautious, as vigorous exercise can exacerbate your symptoms and have a negative impact on your sleep pattern.

 If you smoke, avoid smoking before bed.
 Cigarettes contain chemicals which could be upsetting your bladder further.